Warlpiri people

 The Warlpiri, sometimes referred to as Yapa, are a group of Aboriginal Australians defined by their Warlpiri language, although not all still speak it.
-There are 5,000–6,000 Warlpiri, living mostly in a few towns and settlements scattered through their traditional land in the Northern Territory, north and west of Alice Springs.
-About 3,000 still speak the Warlpiri language.
+There are 5,000–6,000 Warlpiri, living mostly in a few towns and settlements scattered through their traditional land in the Northern Territory, north and west of Alice Springs (Mparntwe).
+About 3,000 people still speak the Warlpiri language.
 The word "Warlpiri" has also been romanised as Walpiri, Walbiri, Elpira, Ilpara, and Wailbri.

 Language

 The Warlpiri language is a member of the Ngumpin-Yapa subgroup of the Pama-Nyungan family of languages.
 The name Yapa comes from the word for "person", and is also used by the Warlpiri people to refer to themselves, as Indigenous people rather than "kardiya" (non-Indigenous).

 The closest relative to Warlpiri is Warlmanpa.
 It has four main dialects; Yuendumu Warlpiri, in the south-west, Willowra Warlpiri, in the central area, around the Lander River, the northern dialect, Lajamanu Warlpiri, and the eastern dialect Wakirti Warlpiri, spoken on the Hanson River.
 Most Warlpiri-speakers are bilingual or multilingual, English being their second, or perhaps third, fourth or fifth language.
-The younger generation of Warlpiris at Lajamanu have developed a new language, light Warlpiri, based on an amalgamation of words and syntax from Warlpiri, English and Kriol.
+The younger generation of Warlpiri people at Lajamanu have developed a new language, light Warlpiri, based on an amalgamation of words and syntax from Warlpiri, English and Kriol.
 Many also speak other languages, such as Arrernte, Jaru, Western Desert Language, Warumungu.
-Indigenous sign language is also an important component of Warlpiri communication, as many of 600 distinct signs being used.
+Warlpiri Sign Language (Rdaka-rdaka) is also an important component of Warlpiri communication, as many of 600 distinct signs being used.